wi2trier/gpu-server/README.md

 where `OUTPUT_FOLDER` is your current working directory by default and `IMAGE_NAME` is one of the following:

 - `jupyter`: A Jupyter Lab server with common NLP dependencies: numpy, scipy, spacy, nltk, torch, openai, transformers, sentence-transformers.
+TODO: Port selection!
+IP Address Change!
 - `poetry`: An image for managing Python dependencies and virtual environments with Poetry.

 > [!note]